golemfactory/golem-architecture/arch-snapshot/arch.md

   Node8 === |Offer Id| Node5
   Node9 -.- Node7
 ```
-Offer Id reaches first Nodes.
-Since both `Node 5` and `Node 7` didn't see this Offer yet, they will re-propagate it to their neighbors.
+The Offer ID reaches `Node 5` and `Node 7`.
+Since neither has encountered this Offer before, they will propagate it
-At the same time they will ask for full Offer the source Node from which they received it.
+further to their respective neighbors.
+Simultaneously, they will request the full Offer details from the source Node
+that initially sent it.

+As the original sender of the Offer, `Node 8` will reject any additional broadcasts, effectively halting the propagation
+process at this point.
 ```mermaid
 flowchart LR
   Node1((Node 1))